The Ultimate Guide to London’s Shopping Centres

 Whether you’re wanting to shop for luxury brands or see how the other half live, there are lots of luxurious shopping destinations for you to discover in London.

-Savile Row is home to some of the world’s best tailors of bespoke mens suits.
+Savile Row is home to some of the world’s best tailors of bespoke men's suits.
 On Savile Row, in Mayfair, you can book a custom experience with one of the many experienced tailors.
 If you’re looking to suit up for a special occasion, you’ll have plenty to choose from.
 From traditional dress wear to one of a kind modern suits, Savile Row provides a unique luxury shopping experience of the highest quality.
-Henry Poole are credited as the founder of Savile Row in the 1840’s and they claim that no client will have the same pattern or tailored suit.
+Henry Poole is credited as the founder of Savile Row in the 1840’s and they claim that no client will have the same pattern or tailored suit.

 Bond Street (New Bond Street)

-Since the 1700’s, Bond Street has been a West End favourite of society’s wealthiest.
+Since 1700s, Bond Street has been a West End favourite of society’s wealthiest.
 Today there is a mix between traditional elegance and modern luxury for you to enjoy whilst shopping in London.
 Stores include Chanel, Prada, Cartier and Tiffany & Co as well as exclusive brands, art and interior decor.

 Whilst you’re trawling through New Bond Street, visit Bonhams art gallery, one of the world’s finest auctioneers of art and antiques.
-While you’re there, try out the lunch menu in Bonhams michelin starred restaurant.
+While you’re there, try out the lunch menu in Bonhams Michelin starred restaurant.
 You won’t be disappointed!

 Liberty Department Store

 Spread over six floors on Great Marlborough Street, Liberty London is a luxurious department store, housing designer brands from around the world.
-The emporium boasts luxury fabrics and high end beauty, clothing and home brands.
+The emporium boasts luxury fabrics and high-end beauty, clothing and home brands.
 It is open from 10am-8pm Monday-Saturday and from 11:30am-6pm on Sundays.